Obama's Iran Lie Was Even Bigger

 His ultimate legacy goal was to see Iran empowered in the Middle East.

 As if Barack Obama’s Iran deal wasn’t built on enough lies, a recent investigation concluded that the Obama administration skirted sanctions in order to grant Iran access to billions of dollars via the U.S. financial system, all the while telling the American people and Congress that it remained committed to barring Tehran from access to America’s banks.
 On Wednesday, the Senate Permanent Subcommittee on Investigations published its report, which found that Obama officials secretly directed Treasury Department officials to produce a specific license with the aim of giving Iran access to $5.7 billion in hard currency.
-The report states, “As the Treasury and State Department worked behind the scenes to help Iran access the dollar, the message to Congress remained the same: The JCPOA did not allow Iran to access the U.S. financial system.”
+The report states, “As the Treasury and State Department worked behind the scenes to help Iran access the dollar, the message to Congress remained the same: The [Joint Comprehensive Plan of Action] did not allow Iran to access the U.S. financial system.”

 And we’re not even talking about the pallets loaded with ransom cash.